8th Jun 2020 | Charles Schwab Challenge

 Top-60 on tour for scoring average

 On his way to victory in 2011, David Toms ranked T2 for birdies and 69th for bogeys.
 It’s a simple equation; make plenty of birdies and keep dropped shots off the card.
-Ten of the last eleven winners were all capable of this and ranked in the top-60 on tour for adjusted scoring average.
+Ten of the last twelve winners were all capable of this and ranked in the top-60 on tour for adjusted scoring average.

 Top-60 on tour for par-4 scoring